cepharum/ipp/README.md

 This library provides parsing and generation of RFC 2911 IPP messages.
-In addition it contains code for parsing IPP message from stream forwarding all body data succeeding IPP message to be streamed further on, e.g. for storing or instantly processing it.
+In addition it contains code for parsing IPP message from stream forwarding all body data following parsed IPP message to be processed separately, e.g. for storing or instantly processing it.